nitzanpap/chess/README.md

 # chessBoard
-A Cyber4s exercise: Create a chess board.
+A Cyber4s exercise: Create a chess game.

 ## How To View The Page

-To view the page click [Here](https://nitzanpap.github.io/chessBoard/). :point_left:
+To play the game click [Here](https://nitzanpap.github.io/chessBoard/). :point_left: